PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 ## Autoscaling during rolling update

-Kubernetes lets you perform a rolling update on a Deployment.
+PlaidCloud lets you perform a rolling update on a Deployment.
 In that case, the Deployment manages the underlying ReplicaSets for you.
 When you configure autoscaling for a Deployment, you bind a HorizontalPodAutoscaler to a single Deployment.
 The HorizontalPodAutoscaler